Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster/guide.en-gb.md

 This Go program will create an OVHcloud Managed Kubernetes cluster:

-- named `my-desired-cluster`
+- Named `my-desired-cluster`.
-- in the `GRA5` region
+- In the `GRA5` region.
-- in your Public Cloud project (depending on the `serviceName` you defined)
+- In your Public Cloud project (depending on the `serviceName` you defined).

 And a Kubernetes Node Pool:

-- named `my-desired-pool`
+- Named `my-desired-pool`.
-- with `b2-7` flavor/machine type
+- With `b2-7` flavor/machine type.
-- with 1 desired node, 2 node minimum and 3 node maximum
+- With 1 desired node, 2 node minimum and 3 node maximum.

 Then, run the `go mod tidy` command to ask Go to download and install the necessary Go providers and dependencies.